chdalski/azure-training/src/azure-functions/1-2-local-function.md

 </details>
 <br/>
 <details>
   <summary>Are there function bindings for Kafka?
-If so, for which runtime version and are in or out bindings or both supported?</summary>
+If so, which runtime version is supported?
+Are in, out or both binding types supported?</summary>

 Take a look at the [documentation](https://learn.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings#supported-bindings).